Bardeen-Petterson Alignment, Jets and Magnetic Truncation in GRMHD Simulations of Tilted Thin Accretion Discs: Discussion

 \subsection{A Transitional Disc?}

 An interesting possibility is that our simulations apply to \emph{transitional} discs, in the middle of the hard-to-soft state transition (e.g. \citealt{Fender2004}).
 In fact, we set up our simulations in a very similar way: the initial thick torus rapidly cools down to the target thickness, $H/R=0.03$, which is much smaller than the initial thickness, $H/R\sim 0.3$.
 Since thick accretion discs may be able to generate and advect large scale poloidal magnetic flux through large scale dynamo action \citep[e.g.,][]{2018arXiv180904608L}, they are expected to retain a substantial amount of it after their collapse into a thin disc.
-This can lead both to a highly viscous inner disc that evaporates into an ADAF (Sec.~\ref{sec:jetlaunch}) and sustains a strong jet (Sec. \ref{sec:jetlaunch}, see also \citealt{Sikora2013,Begelman2014}).
-Indeed XRBs in the hard-to-soft state transition are known to produce jets (e.g. \citealt{Fender2004}).
-Similarly, it is possible that radio-loud quasars contain such transitional discs \citep{2015ASSL..414...45T}.
+This can lead both to a highly viscous inner disc that evaporates into an ADAF (Sec.~\ref{sec:disc evapor}) and sustains a strong jet (Sec. \ref{sec:jetlaunch}, see also \citealt{Ferreira1993, Fereira2006,Sikora2013,Begelman2014}).
+Indeed XRBs in the hard-to-soft state transition are known to produce jets (e.g. \citealt{Fender2004}), while radio-loud quasars may contain such transitional discs \citep{2015ASSL..414...45T}.
+Spectral modeling of two-temperature magnetically truncated discs has proven successful in explaining both emission in X-Ray and radio during XRB state transitions \citep{Marcel2018A, Marcel2018B}.

-However as proposed in \citet{Lubow1994} this flux may slowly diffuse out and cause the jet to shut down.
+However, as proposed in \citet{Lubow1994} this flux may slowly diffuse out and cause the jet to shut down.
 In addition, if this large scale poloidal magnetic field indeed leads to evaporation of the inner disc into an ADAF (Sec.~\ref{sec:disc evapor}), the truncation radius between the inner thick and outer thin disc will move inwards.
 This is consistent with observational evidence of the truncation radius moving in during the evolution towards the soft state \citep{Esin1997,Done2007,Ingram2011}.
 Figure~\ref{fig:timeplot}(c) indeed shows signs of magnetic flux diffusing out of the BH: the flux in the disc ($\Phi_{\rm disc}$) stays roughly constant while the flux on the BH ($\Phi_{\rm BH}$) drops.
 However, the drop is small and appears to be leveling off.
 Several mechanisms have been suggested that can prevent the poloidal magnetic flux from diffusing out in thin discs \citep{Rothstein2008,Giulet2012,Giulet2013}.
 Future simulations spanning much longer runtimes can probe if thin discs are able to retain poloidal magnetic flux for a more extended time period, or are always transitional.